-- For reasoning ability, BERT is no.1, followed by Platypus 2 and Stable Belgua 2.
+- For reasoning ability, BERT is at the top, followed by Platypus 2 and Stable Belgua 2.

 - If you analyze the LLM based on its ability to answer common session questions, Platypus 2 leads the way, followed by Stable Belgua 2 and LLaMa 2.